Derby College has a Learner Support Fund which can help you towards the costs associated with studying.

 The Learner Support Fund for 19+ learners is finite and is not an entitlement.

-If you’re looking to start a full-time or part-time further education course with us from September 2015 and think that you may be eligible for Learner Support Fund assistance, please download the 2015/16 application form from the end of August 2015.
-Bring your completed form with you to enrolment or call into one of our campuses and ask for Learner Services.
+If you’re looking to start a full-time or part-time further education course with us from September and think that you may be eligible for Learner Support Fund assistance, please download the application form from the end of August.
+Bring your completed form with you to enrolment or call into one of our campuses and ask for the learner support fund.

-If you are going to be 20 or over when you start your course and require childcare funding support, you will need to contact Learner Services as soon as possible.
+If you are going to be 20 or over when you start your course and require childcare funding support, you will need to contact the learner support fund as soon as possible.
 Derby College childcare funding application forms are released during early July prior to the start of the academic year.
 Childcare funding is awarded strictly on a firstcome, first-served basis and there is always a greater demand than the amount of funding available.

-If you are under 20 when you commence your course and require childcare funding, please contact Learner Services as you will be able to apply to Care to Learn for your childcare support.
+If you are under 20 when you commence your course and require childcare funding, please contact the learner support fund as you will be able to apply to Care to Learn for your childcare support.